"Climbs well and screams on the downhills." – Michael W.

 Cause Some Mayhem

 Mountain biking is about precision and control and calculated risk—but it’s also about mayhem, letting it all hang out and just going for it.
 For all those riders for whom going fast is never fast enough, we introduce the Mayhem.
 This badboy is the sibling to our Rollik, and with the Mayhem’s launch we are expanding the Spot vision of giving riders lots of wheel size options.
-The Mayhem is a full-carbon full-squish rig that features Spot’s patented Living Link™ suspension, 130mm of travel front and rear.
+The Mayhem 27.5+ is a full-carbon full-squish rig that features Spot’s patented Living Link™ suspension, 140mm in the front and 130mm of travel in the rear.
 The Mayhem 27.5+ comes with plus-sized wheels for more rubber on the dirt.
 It’s an all-season wheel size that makes the Mayhem 27.5+ a year-round go-to ride for snow, mud, sand, dirt or rock.
 We also offer the Mayhem in a 29er build for fast rolling up and down.
 Same frame for both.
 Overall, both Mayhems offer some elegant engineering solutions that meet the needs of modern riders.

 Created by Avid founder Wayne Lumpkin, with expertise from Maverick designer Andy Emanuel, Living Link™ takes an engineering solution used in high-performance motorsports—the leaf spring—and applies it to bicycles.
 The Living Link™ carbon composite leaf spring eliminates the most maintenance-intensive cartridge bearings and is manufactured with the same precision forming as ballistic military helmets.
 Yeah, it’s strong enough for whatever mayhem you can throw at it.
 We tested it to three million flex cycles without failure—comparable to 12 years of daily riding.